 This type of bankruptcy gives debtors a three to five year period to catch up on delinquent payments.
 The trustee will distribute your disposable income first to the secured creditors or tax agencies, and if anything remains, the rest will be paid to unsecured creditors.
 At the end of this bankruptcy period you will be caught up on all of your secured debts and relieved of any remaining unsecured debt.
 Preparing Chapter 13 bankruptcy can be very complicated, and there are many roadblocks along the way.
 It is important for you to choose an attorney who cares about your future, and is intricately familiar with bankruptcy law.

 Also, anyone considering filing bankruptcy should know that prior to filing for bankruptcy, he or she will be required to take a credit counseling class.
 Then, before a discharge is received, he or she will take a financial management class.
 These classes are relatively inexpensive, but are required by the latest bankruptcy laws.
 There are several credit counseling bankruptcy services in Oklahoma, including those online, from whom you can take these classes.
-Although Mr. DeArman's offices are in Moore and cater to those who wish to file bankruptcy in Moore or Norman, he has a very broad client base and welcomes clients from throughout the Oklahoma City area.
+Although Mr. DeArman's offices are in Moore, OK and cater to those who wish to file bankruptcy in Moore or Norman, OK.
+He also has a very broad client base and welcomes clients from throughout the Oklahoma City area.